baglana/problems-js/presentation/ssr/ssr.md

 ### SSR Disadvantages

-* The application is divided into server and client.
+* the application is divided into server and client.
 That is, we essentially have 2 applications.
   * This separation should be minimal, otherwise supporting such an application will be difficult.
 * can be costly and resource-intensive, as the server takes on the full burden of rendering content for users and bots.
 * while rendering static HTML server-side is efficient,